 DataCamp offers two types of Tracks:

 As of the writing of this DataCamp review, there are a total of 43 Skill Tracks available.
-As usual, they are categorized into the three programming languages which DataCamp teaches: R, Python, and SQL.
-Due to a large number of options available, I will not list them individually in this review.
+As usual, they are categorized into the three programming languages that DataCamp teaches: R, Python, and SQL.
+Due to the large number of options available, I will not list them individually in this review.

 DataCamp’s Skill Tracks typically take between 13 and 28 hours to finish, and they consist of 4 to 7 individual courses.
 They are designed to enable learners with no prior knowledge to progress their knowledge one step at a time.
 If you take a Skill Track, you can expect to learn a specific skill set such as Data Visualization with Python.
 The magic of it is that you can quickly go from “Zero to hero” in a single data science topic (even if it is a narrow topic).

 For example, the “R Programming” Skill Track starts with the basics of Python programming, by introducing topics such as vectors and data frames to beginners.
 Then, it builds on this kind of fundamental knowledge by introducing more complex topics such as loops, vectors, and parallel programming tools & techniques.
-Students start the Skill Track as a total beginner, and graduate as an intermediately experienced R programmer.
+Students start the Skill Track as total beginners, and graduate as immediately experienced R programmers.

 Career Tracks are the most intense data science online training programs available on DataCamp.
 They are comparable to micro-credential programs from other MOOC sites such as Coursera’s MasterTrack programs or edX’s MicroMaster’s programs.
 However, the duration and price of DataCamp’s Career Tracks are significantly lower than those two types of programs.
 After all, you can access all of the Career Tracks with a single monthly subscription.